rjnpnigrhi/mountebank-go/README.md

 ## Acknowledgments

-This project is a port of the original [mountebank](https://github.com/mountebank-testing/mountebank) created by Brandon Byars.
+This project is a port of the original [mountebank](https://github.com/mountebank-testing/mountebank) created by Rajan Panigrahi.
 All credit for the design and concepts goes to the original project.